Jayden-boop/WRO-2025/README.md

 ## 4. Emergency Collision Handling

-When a pillar fills the frame (large area), it means that the pillar is very close.
+When a pillar fills the frame (a large area), it means that the pillar is very close.
 If the pillar is not on the correct side of the robot, we must avoid pushing forward into a collision.
 This triggers an emergency maneuver where the robot reverses in order to avoid the pillar.

 Example red pillar: